 Article 13 of the Regulation (EU) No 1143/2014 on the prevention and management of the introduction and spread of invasive alien species (the 'IAS Regulation') requires Member States to identify and prioritize pathways of unintentional introduction and spread of IAS of Union Concern.
-This report (Report 1) identifies priority pathways of unintentional introduction in Belgium for 49 IAS of Union Concern listed to date (2018).
-Priority pathways are defined in the IAS Regulation as pathways requiring actions by priority because of the volume of the alien species using it or of the potential damage of these species on biodiversity.
+This report identifies priority pathways of unintentional introduction in Belgium for the 66 IAS of Union Concern listed to date (2020).
+Priority pathways are defined in the IAS Regulation as pathways requiring actions by priority because of the volume of the alien species using the pathway or of the potential damage these species can inflict on biodiversity.

-First, pathways of introduction and spread were identified for each of the listed species by reviewing pathway information contained in the EU risk assessments using the definitions of the CBD classification framework (CBD 2014) and the interpretation manual of Harrower et al. (2018).
+First, pathways of introduction and spread were identified for each of the listed species by reviewing pathway information contained in the EU risk assessments using the definitions of the CBD classification framework (CBD, 2014) and the interpretation manual of Harrower et al. (2018).
 The relevance of these pathways was considered for Belgium, based on expert knowledge and review.
-Second, a prioritization methodology was developed which took into account the species impact and the frequency of introduction via the pathway.
-Based on the results of the prioritization, a policy decision was made in 2018 to proceed with developing the following action plans:

-1) action plan on introductions of pets, garden and pond plants, aquarium plants and animals, and terrarium plants and animals from private ownership, 2) action plan on introductions through recreational use of freshwater, and 3) action plan for contamination of sediment transports.
-In further step, the development of these action plans will be further described (Report 2).
+Second, the prioritization methodology which took into account the species impact, establishment potential and the frequency of introduction via the pathway was used and finetuned.
+As the results of the prioritization are in line with results of the previous prioritization analysis (NSSIAS, 2018 - report 1), there seems to be no immediate need for a thorough adaptation of the three current actions plans on "introductions of species by private and public ownership", on "introductions through use of freshwater", and "for contamination of sediment transports").
+Nevertheless, an update of certain actions in these action plans in order to include the particulars of the newly listed species seems appropriate.
+Additionally it could be considered to address the pathway "nursery contaminant" which is of importance for several species, including the currently absent but high impact invasive species Arthurdenyus triangulatus.